Bug report #454

 This bug virtually disables pattern usage in print composer.

-#14 Updated by Maciej Sieczka - almost 12 years ago
+#14 Updated by Maciej Sieczka - about 12 years ago

 Replying to [comment:16 mhugent]: